advantageous/konf/README.md

 Java configuration library similar in concept to TypeSafe config, but uses full YAML or JSON or JavaScript for configuration (and more).

+You can also mix and match TypeSafe Config.

 Konf allows you to easily create your own config DSLs.